My Chess Accomplishments

 • 1995 New Jersey State High School Champion

-• 1998 New Jersey State Champion [I dedicated this championship to the memory of Kevin Satin, as the tournament ended on the 10 year anniversary of the day that he died]
+• 1998 New Jersey State Champion [I dedicated this championship to the memory of Kevin Satin, as the tournament ended on the 10 year anniversary of the day that he died; only fourth person ever to repeat as New Jersey state champion]

 Awards:

-• National Master - accomplished in 1994 at age 15; awarded to less than 1% of all people who play chess
+• National Master - accomplished in 1994 at the age of 15 years, 11 months and 14 days; awarded to less than 1% of all people who play chess

 • 1995 Scholastic Chess All-American (age 16; 1 of 41 selected out of 28,000 eligible)